lucpizz/Team-Generator/README.md

 3. Images directory

-    - Team-Generator.gif - video of the rendered html team webpage
+    - Team-Generator.gif - video of the installation process and output

 4. Site README.md